The Fund is a financial resource available for whole or partial support of local environmental projects.

 How to apply to the fund

-detailed breakdown of costs, to include sources of other funding, estimates for third party work etc
+- detailed breakdown of costs, to include sources of other funding, estimates for third party work and so on

 Terms and conditions of grant support